hardwario/docs/fiber/installation-setup.md

 ## Development Environment Setup

-This section outlines the process of configuring the development environment to facilitate work on the Fiber project.
-Follow these steps to ensure a smooth and efficient development experience with Fiber.
+This section outlines the process of configuring the development environment to facilitate work on the FIBER project.
+Follow these steps to ensure a smooth and efficient development experience with FIBER.

 ### 1. Clone Project Repository Locally from GitLab